aliknd/aliknd.github.io/_pages/about.md

   - /about.html
 ---

 I am a Doctoral researcher in the Information & Computer Sciences department at the University of Hawaiʻi at Mānoa.
 Prior to this role, I completed my MSc in Information and Communication Technology - Smart Systems at the University of Turku (UTU) in Finland.
-You can read my MSc thesis here.
+You can read my MSc thesis <a href="https://www.utupub.fi/handle/10024/175664"></a>here.
 My research interests lie at the intersection of healthcare, human-centered computing, artificial intelligence and machine learning, and data science.
 I am interested in applying these methods to a variety of healthcare problems.
 The Hawaii Digital Health Lab is located at the University of Hawaii at Manoa.

 Current Projects
 ======